Grand Veterans Handicap Chase Preview, Tips, Runners & Trends

 Grand Veterans Handicap Chase Trend Analysis

-❌ The worst performing factor that has failed to produce a single winner is when runners ran in a race worth £4k last time out, when backing these, the trend shows a record of 0-22.
+❌ The worst performing factor that has failed to produce a single winner is when runners ran in a race worth £5,000 when last winning, when backing these, the trend shows a record of 0-23.

-The course which has produced the most winners of the Grand Veterans Handicap Chase is Perth; there have been a total of 3 winners of this race who ran at Perth last time out.
+The courses that have produced the most winners of the Grand Veterans Handicap Chase are Haydock, Perth and Hereford; there have been a total of 2 winners from each of those courses.

-The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 164 runners, whilst the Female runners have produced 1 winner from a total of 8 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 159 runners, while female runners have produced 1 winner from a total of 8 runners.

-Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Grand Veterans Handicap Chase:
+Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Grand Veterans Handicap Chase; that stallion, Minster Son, has produced 3 winners (2009,2008,2007).

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Al Co in 2019, winning for Oliver Greenall at odds of 25/1 under the guidance of Henry Brooke.
-Looking at the runners at the head of the market over the last 20 renewals, there have been 9 winning favourites in the race.
-Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 8 winning favourites in the race.
+Whilst we wait for the 2027 Grand Veterans Handicap Chase, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Grand Veterans Handicap Chase

-Many trainers will target races to use as prep races before coming to the Grand Veterans Handicap Chase, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Grand Veterans Handicap Chase.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race